Harshit-J004/Felix---Backtesting-Engine/README.md

         print("Backtest started")

     def on_tick(self, tick):
-        # Your trading logic here
+        # WE can add trading logic here
         pass

     def on_bar(self, bar):